 We won’t be posting much over Christmas, so while we’re off eating our own weight in Cadbury’s Roses, watching Doctor Who and Upstairs Downstairs, and trying to stop children and pets climbing the Christmas tree, we’ll leave you with these memories of Christmas past from several of the Anti-Roomers…

 There is no other point in the calendar year that has a mythology quite like Christmas.
 It’s essentially the trophy cabinet of memories and, if you’re lucky, a place that is home to lots of our happiest moments.
 Settling on a definitive Christmas to write about proved tricky.
 There are multiple childhood ones, including the year we all got bikes.
-My brother’s Santa belief was shattered after hearing my poor dad utter an expletive while trying to wrestle a Raleigh racer through the porch doors around 3am.
+My brother’s Santa belief was shattered after hearing my poor dad, sweaty and swearing, trying to wrestle a Raleigh racer through the porch doors at 3am.
 Then there are the adult ones: trying to explain to my parents the expensive underwear bought for me by my first boyfriend; the much-anticipated visits home from my older brother who lived in Australia; the American man I spent three days with the previous summer who wrote twice a week and flew to Dublin to ask me to marry him; the year I felt off-colour, not realising a clot the size of a tennis ball was forming in my lung (hello, leukemia!); the Christmas week I lost my job and my husband proposed on the same day; my sixth month old son in a Santa babygro.
-All are indelibly marked on my brain, but one momentous Nollaigs has now become lore in my family.
-It was the early 80s and is gilded in memory as “The Year of the Millennium Falcon”.
+The latter ones have their own significance, but one momentous Nollaig has become lore in my family.
+It was the early 80s and is burned into the collective Gleeson memory as “The Year of the Millennium Falcon”.

 Few kids born in the 1970s were immune from the intergalactic lure of Star Wars.
 As an only girl with two brothers, I was no different.
-We watched the films and cried when Yodo died (I also did when Luke Skywalker got his hand chopped off, but mainly because I accidentally locked myself in a toilet in the Ambassador cinema).
-Like all good devotees, we duly bought the merchandise.
-We had an X-wing Fighter, Darth Vader’s Tie-Fighter, an AT-AT walker and a cardboard Death Star, complete with moveable wall for recreating the garbage crushing scene.
-We had figures with great names (Hammerhead, Boba Fett) and ugly heads (Admiral Ackbar, Greedo) and I owned three different Princess Leiais.
+We watched the films and cried when Yodo died (I also did when Luke Skywalker got his hand chopped off, but mainly because I had accidentally locked myself in a toilet in the Ambassador cinema).
+Like all good devotees, there was merchandise binging.
+We had an X-wing Fighter, Darth Vader’s TIE-fighter, an AT-AT walker and a cardboard Death Star, complete with moveable wall for recreating the garbage crushing scene.
+We had figures with brilliant names (Hammerhead, Boba Fett) and challenging faces (Admiral Ackbar, Greedo) and I owned three different Princess Leias.
 It never occurred to me that a) there were no other significant female characters in the films or b) that I was as entitled to own Lando Calrissian as Leia.
 Regardless, hours were spent making up our own games, using various parts of the house as locations (a hollowed out beanbag made an ideal pit of Sarlacc).

-That fateful Christmas, we asked for Han Solo’s ship, the Millennium Falcon,.
-It was the ne plus ultra of Star Wars memorabilia.
-Three letters had been dispatched to the North Pole, hoping that the triple request would be as powerful as crossing the streams in Ghostbusters.
-On the morning, we raced downstairs with our bleary-eyed parents in tow.
+That fateful Christmas, we asked for Han Solo’s ship, the Millennium Falcon.
+It was the ultimate in Star Wars memorabilia – there was nothing better.
+Three letters were duly dispatched to the North Pole, hoping that the triple request would be as powerful as crossing the streams in Ghostbusters.
+On Christmas morning, we raced downstairs with our bleary-eyed parents in tow.
 Santa had arrived and been good to us.
-Our six eyes swept the room in panic – where was it?
+Three sets of eyes swept the room in panic – where was it?
 Not wanting to seem ungrateful, we didn’t say a word and happily opened our other gifts.
 My brothers smiled cheerily but could barely hide their heart-dropping disappointment.
-Our kitchen had another Christmas tree and my dad, in one of his unsubtlest moments, feigned curiosity: “I wonder if Santa left anything in the kitchen?”.
-Sure enough, under a fake silver tree, there she was.
-The “ship that made the Kessel Run in less than 12 parsecs”.
+In our kitchen, there was a second Christmas tree and my dad, in one of his unsubtlest moments, feigned curiosity: “I wonder if Santa left anything in the kitchen?”.
+Sure enough, under a fake silver tree, there she was: the “ship that made the Kessel Run in less than 12 parsecs”.
 There was collective screeching.
 One brother leapt on my dad with a hug.
 The other one started crying.
 It was the childhood equivalent of winning the Lotto or bagging an Oscar.
 Such crazy joy over a lump of grey plastic.
-A few minutes later, when we had all held it, awestruck, examining its fake floorboards (for Han Solo’s smuggler runs), the chessboard and the cockpit, clarity kicked in.
-My younger brother casually asked my Dad how he knew it was in the kitchen.
-Coughing to buy time and to back up his response, he stared at the ship.
+A few minutes later when we had all held it – awestruck, examining its fake floorboards (for Han Solo’s smuggler runs), the chessboard and the cockpit – clarity kicked in.
+My younger brother asked my Dad what we were all thinking: how he knew it was in the kitchen?
+Coughing to buy time, his brain conjuring a response, he stared at the ship.
 “Oh, I, er, came down in the middle of the night to get a drink of water and spotted it”.
-We all nodded understandingly and began plotting how we could get to see play with it first.
+We all nodded understandingly.
+It didn’t matter whether we believed him or not.
+The Millennium Falcon was HERE.

 Christmas morning 1981 at some ridiculous hour: I’m padding about half dressed amid a jungle of wrapping paper, Lego kits and stray Sindy shoes.
 Santa’s bounty unwrapped; my siblings and I dabble in the delights of selection boxes while appraising new treasures with chocolate-smeared fingers.
 My mother is feigning surprise at the existence of some Star Wars figure or other while drinking tea anad my father is behind a camera recording it all for the years to come.